French departments of Catalonia

-The French departments of Spain were territorial subdivisions of the territory conquered in Catalonia in 1812 by the First French Empire at the outset of the Peninsular War.
+The French departments of Catalonia were territorial subdivisions of the territory conquered in Catalonia (until then part of Spain) in 1812 by the First French Empire at the outset of the Peninsular War.
 Their annexation by France was never officially validated even by France itself and they were officially suppressed on 10 March 1814 before being returned to Spain.

 Departments of 1812

 The territory annexed by the Empire by a decree of 26 January 1812 was divided by the same decree into four departments: